-Hi, my name is Debbie LaChusa, and I’ve been certified as a pet therapy volunteer since 2014.
-I trained both of my dogs, Hope and Faith, and we are currently certified through two different therapy dog organizations: Love on a Leash and Alliance of Therapy Dogs.
-I’m a former Love on a Leash Visit Captain, responsible for supervising pet therapy teams-in-training, and doing training visit evaluations.
-I also spent three years as a member of the Love on a Leash national board of directors.
+Hi, my name is Debbie LaChusa, and I’ve been a pet therapy volunteer since 2014.
+I trained both of my dogs, Hope and Faith, and we are currently registered through Alliance of Therapy Dogs.
+We were previously certified through Love on a Leash, where I was a Visit Captain, responsible for supervising pet therapy teams-in-training, and doing training visit evaluations.
+I also spent three years as a member of the Love on a Leash National board of directors.

 I’ve done more than 500 pet therapy visits in a wide variety of venues, including the VA Hospital, libraries, nursing homes, assisted living facilities, health and rehab centers, memory care units, special needs classrooms, high schools, universities and colleges, and even an addiction support group.

 So, I have a lot of experience in therapy dog training!